Inactivity and Metabolic Health V

 Obnoxiously overdramatic visual.

-My lightbulb moment: the day I understood that my body and my health were a reflection of my habits, and that in order to have a healthy body I needed to engage consistently in the behaviors that promoted optimal health.
-The body needs certain conditions to be met in order to function optimally, we in the ‘real food community’ are all very cognizant of this on a nutritional level.
+My lightbulb moment: the day I understood that my body and my health were a reflection of my habits, and that in order to have a healthy body I needed to engage consistently, over time, in the behaviors that promoted health.
+The body needs certain conditions to be met in order to function optimally, most people ‘get’ this on a nutritional level.
 We understand nutritional deficiencies:

 • A Vitamin D deficiency leads to Rickets.